-The bill modifies the applicability of prior authorization clinical criteria changes and utilization review provisions in Minnesota's human services laws.
-Specifically, it amends Minnesota Statutes 2024, section 62M.17, subdivision 2, to clarify that changes in coverage terms or clinical criteria for health care services will not take effect until the next plan year or calendar year for fee-for-service providers, unless certain conditions are met.
-These conditions include instances where a drug or device is deemed unsafe by the FDA or when independent research recommends changes due to patient harm.
-Additionally, the bill introduces a provision that allows for immediate changes in coverage terms if there is a risk of previously unknown and imminent patient harm, effective January 1, 2026.
+This bill amends Minnesota Statutes to modify the applicability of prior authorization clinical criteria changes and utilization review provisions in the context of human services.
+Specifically, it introduces new language that allows for changes in coverage terms or clinical criteria for health care services to take effect in the next plan year or calendar year for fee-for-service providers, rather than immediately.
+This provision is designed to protect enrollees who have already received prior authorization under the previous criteria.
+Additionally, the bill outlines exceptions to this rule, such as when a drug or device is deemed unsafe by the FDA or when independent research recommends changes due to patient harm.

 Statutes affected: Introduction: 62M.17, 256B.0625